 Consider your needs and the needs of the pet

 It's important to think about what kind of pet suits your needs and whether your lifestyle suits theirs.
 For example, smaller animals such as hamsters, rabbits or guinea pigs, take less space and effort than their larger counterparts.
-With that in mind, it's no wonder that in a survey commissioned on the PFMA website fish topped the polls as the UK's most popular pet in 2014.
 If you're keen for companionship but don't have the time for a needier pet, then a smaller animal could be ideal.
 Likewise, if you have children and want a pet that they can care for easily, then starting small is a good idea.
+You can get an idea of how a pet might fit into your family, including the benefits and what to look out for, in our Pet Effect Survey.

 Getting a cat